art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 Here we introduce art_modern, a modern re-implementation of the popular ART simulator with enhanced performance and functionality.
-It can be used for anyone who wants to simulate sequencing data for their own research, like benchmarking of DNA- or RNA-Seq alignment algorithms, test whether the RNA-Seq pipeline built by your lab performs well or perform pressure testing of pipelines on a cluster.
+It can be used by anyone who wants to simulate sequencing data for their own research, such as benchmarking DNA- or RNA-Seq alignment algorithms, testing whether the RNA-Seq pipeline built by your lab performs well, or performing pressure testing of pipelines on a cluster.

 art_modern supports ART-compatible error profiles.
-We also implemented a high-performance profile creator that creates ART-compatible profiles out of FASTQ, SAM, and BAM files.
+We also implemented a high-performance profile creator that generates ART-compatible profiles from FASTQ, SAM, and BAM files.

 In each release, there will be a file named build_rel_with_dbg_alpine-x86_64.tar.gz in the Releases section.
-The file contains fully static linked executable binaries built under x86_64 Alpine Linux, which should work on most x86_64 Linux distributions.
+The file contains fully static, linked executable binaries built on x86_64 Alpine Linux and should work on most x86_64 Linux distributions.
 Unzip it, and you’re good to go.

 If you use specific versions of Debian or Ubuntu, you can install art_modern through pre-built DEB packages available with each release.
 Root privileges are required.